kistgab/cloud-humans-backend-test/README.md

 ### Consume API by Swagger

-To use Swagger you can access the address `http://localhost:3000/api` in your browser after ran the application
+To use Swagger you can access the address `http://localhost:3000/api` in your browser after running the application.

 ### Run tests by script